alexle/alexle.github.com/_posts/2013/2013-10-26-first-marathon.markdown

 tags: running
 ---

 Few challenges in life have the power to break you down to the point of tears.
-My recent experience at the 2013 [Denver Rock N Roll][1] Marathon was one of them.
+My recent experience at the 2013 Denver Rock N Roll Marathon was one of them.

 The course and conditions were tough.
 It seemed as if you were always facing a 12mph headwind, no matter which direction you ran.
 The hills were plenty and unforgiving.